 There’s also an astonishing rate of engagement with text messages, which completely obliterates any other form of advertisement.
-In some cases, up to 90% of marketing text messages are opened by consumers.
+In some cases, customers open up to 90% of marketing text messages.
 Those numbers are unparalleled by any other form of marketing.

 It will also come at a low cost to your campaign and the consumer, because text messaging is no longer a wildly expensive feature for anyone anymore.
 Texting is integrated into mobile plans and rates have been lowered, making text message marketing easy and inexpensive for everyone involved.